GNU-Ymir/Documentations/types/struct.md

 # Structure

-Structure is a common pattern used in many languages to define users' custom types, which contains multiple values of different types.
+Structure is a common design used in many languages to define users' custom types, which contains multiple values of different types.
 Structures are similar to tuples, in terms of memory management (always located in the stack).
 Unlike tuples, structures have a name, and all their internal fields also have a name.